 Flexitarian Health Point – Choose Grass-Fed or Pasture-Raised Beef

 Grass-fed cattle have a healthier fat profile compared with conventional beef with higher amounts of omega-3 fatty acids including EPA and DHA.
 Grain fed cattle have increased levels of omega-6 fatty acids which are pro-inflammatory, and reduce levels of omega-3 utilization in the body.
-Studies have documented an omega-3 to omega-6 ratios in grass-fed beef in the order of 1:1 to 1:3, whereas in animals that spend the last portion of their lives on feedlots, the ratios found in their meat can be between 1:5 and 1:7 (see Omega-3s in Vegetarians on why the ratio of omega-3 to omega-6 is important for chronic disease prevention).
+Studies have documented an omega-3 to omega-6 ratios in grass-fed beef in the order of 1:1 to 1:3, whereas in animals that spend the last portion of their lives on feedlots, the ratios found in their meat can be between 1:5 and 1:7 (see How To Get Your Omega-3s for Vegetarians and Vegans on why the ratio of omega-3 to omega-6 is important for chronic disease prevention).
 Some researchers attribute the pro-inflammatory state of the human body, and a ratio of omega-3 to omega-6 at 1:10 as a risk factor for obesity, diabetes, cardiovascular disease, and any disease with roots in inflammation; this would include dementia and the mental diseases of ageing.

 Flexitarian Environmental Sustainability – Grass-Fed Verses Pasture Raised Beef